invider/rebasic.mix/README.md

 And that is exactly what classic BASIC offers only now with a computer.

 Back in 2006, David Brin published [an article called "Why Johnny can't code"](https://www.salon.com/2006/09/14/basic_2/).
-It caused a lot of debates on public forums (besides a ton of hate mail to the author by "professional" programmers trying to prove that Java/C#/C++ are so much better that BASIC).
+It caused a lot of debates on public forums (besides a ton of hate mail to the author by "professional" programmers trying to prove that Java/C#/C++ are so much better than BASIC).

 Microsoft, famous for it's BASIC implementations in the past, created and published Small Basic to address the issues highlighted in the article.
 But, although it is a great dev environment, it still got a lot of things wrong.
 It lacks interactivity, line numbers and most of all - its core features are object oriented.
 The later is the biggest shortcomming, since even the simplest operations like printing require a cumbersome object manipulation, e.g.: